Jefiozie/ngx-aws-deploy/README.md

 # NGX-AWS-DEPLOY

-Deploy rou Angular app to Amazon S3 directly from the Angular CLI
+Deploy your Angular app to Amazon S3 directly from the Angular CLI

 ## Installation